Postmus/HFpredict/README.md

 Building from source
 --------------------

-To compile COACH Risk Engine from source, the following libraries are required:
+To compile PREVEND risk model from source, the following libraries are required:
 - JfreeChart
 - Jcommon